 What is native account abstraction?

-- Externally Owned Accounts (EOA)
+- Externally owned accounts (EOA)

-- Contract Accounts (CA)
+- Contract accounts (CA)

 Externally owned accounts (EOAs)

+The main drawback?
 Losing your private key means losing your funds, or even control of your account, forever.

 Contract accounts